 Don't Use With: Avoid combining them with other acne-fighting ingredients, as this can boost the likelihood of irritation.

 What Are Egg Whites?

 At risk of sounding too obvious, the egg white (technical term: albumen) is the clear, viscous substance surrounding the yolk.
 From a biological standpoint, its function is to protect the yolk, but the two parts are very different compositionally.
 "Unlike the yolk, which is high in lipids or fats, the egg white contains almost no fat," explains Hayag.
-"Instead, it's made up of approximately 90% water and 10% proteins, including ovalbumin, which makes up about 55% of that total protein."
+"Instead, it's made up of approximately 90 percent water and 10 percent proteins, including ovalbumin, which makes up about 55 percent of that total protein."
 Egg whites also contain a unique enzyme, lysozyme, which is not found in the yolk, she adds.

 Benefits of Egg Whites for Acne

 It's these unique components of the egg whites—that enzyme and those proteins—responsible for the benefits egg whites can (theoretically) have for skin.
 The key word here is theoretically, so don't head to the fridge quite yet.

 - Target acne-causing bacteria: Lysozyme is antibacterial and destroys p.acnes, the bacteria involved in acne formation, says Hayag.